sybert1ger/frc-programming/courses/CSE1240/5-Input,OutputAndProgrammingMethodology/2-PIDControl.md

 layout: coursepage
 ---

 PID is one of the most discussed and used closed-loop controllers in all of robotics.
-It is the fundamental way to "get to a desired output".
+It is the common way to "get to a desired output".
 Typical use cases are:

 - Keeping a movable object in one position
 - Moving an object to a different, set position